 Non-starchy vegetables include things like cauliflower, broccoli, avocado, lettuce, spinach, kale, and peppers.
 Starchy vegetables, like potatoes, contain a high-carb count and should be avoided or limited on a keto diet.

-Yogurt: Both plain Greek yogurt and cottage cheese contain around 5 grams of carbs per serving.
-These dairy options also contain high protein and can also reduce appetite.
+Yogurt: Both plain Greek yogurt and cottage cheese contain around 5-7 grams of carbs per serving.
+These dairy options also contain high protein, which can also reduce appetite.
 Plus, many yogurts contain probiotics that enhance gastrointestinal health.

 Nuts and Seeds: Nuts and seeds are low-carb options that are high in healthy fat and fiber.
 Almonds, brazil nuts, pecans, and walnuts contain only about 1-2 grams of carbohydrates per serving.